Ejdrup/microdialysis-photometry-comparison/README.md

 Repository for data and code associated with the manuscript *Within-animal comparison of dopamine measured with microdialysis and fiber photometry in amphetamine-exposed mice*.

 All data is stored within the *data* folder under either *fiber photometry* or *microdialysis*.
 A Spyder notebook with Python code is supplied to pre-process the fiber photometry data as detailed in the method section of the manuscript.
-The same script also convert the microdialysis data (fmol/uL) in to fold change over baseline.
-Finally, both output can be plotted with the last two sections of the Spyder notebook.
+The same script also convert the microdialysis data (fmol/uL) to fold change over baseline.
+Finally, both outputs can be plotted with the last two sections of the Spyder notebook.

 The *fiber photometry* folder contains a .txt file for each of the 14 mice, 7 of whom received amphetamine and 7 vehicle injection.